carpentries/docs.carpentries.org/source/resources/general/glossary.md

     initiative in The Carpentries that sought to create new pathways for active involvement in everyday community activities by more community members; this program has been merged into the Community Development Program.

 Community Initiatives
-    fiscal sponsor of The Carpentries from from 2018-2024.
+    fiscal sponsor of The Carpentries from 2018-2024.

 Discussion Host
     member of The Carpentries community who facilitated a community discussion; now known as Community Session Host.